 By the time they're making coffee, they've triaged 60 emails and consciously read maybe four.
 Yours wasn't one of them.
 Not because your offer was bad.
 Not because your timing was wrong.
 Because your words didn't survive the first gate — the one that operates below the level of reading, below the level of decision, in the part of the brain that is older than language itself.

 This is the problem that no subject line split test fixes.
 No sending window optimization.
 No AI personalization token that drops in a company name or a LinkedIn post reference — because the amygdala isn't fooled by the appearance of relevance.
-It recognizes the pattern underneath the personalization.
 It's seen ten thousand variations of the same email.
 It knows.

 The Principles Are 100 Years Old.
 That's Why They Still Work.